frjo/ansible-roles/README.md

 Common configurations for Raspberry Pi (Raspian) including things like firewall, dns and ntp.
 I add this role to all my Raspberry Pi playbooks, hence the name.

+It uses busybox to log only to memory and disables swap.
+This should make the SD card last longer.

+If used with "Security camera" below please remember to add the motion streaming port to the openports_list.

 ## Letsencrypt